Sesham Mike-il Fathima: Plot

 Fathima returns to Malappuram when she receives an invitation to provide commentary for the inter-district school tournament final.
-Jayesh threatens and humiliates Fathima, who arrives for the match with her family.
+Jayesh threatens and humiliates Fathima, when she arrives for the match with her family.
 Fathima comes back to Kochi, and with the help of Prashant, a sports reporter, Ramya provides Shiva's Instagram ID to her.
 Fathima unknowingly reveals to crime reporter Alex Kurian that Solomon was the one responsible for Jayesh's assault.
 As a result of Alex's newspaper reporting, Solomon's ban is extended for another two years.
 Solomon attempts suicide, and Fathima later tells him that she is responsible for the news report.

 At a children's programme, Ramya invites Fathima to give live Tom and Jerry commentary.
 A girl gives Fathima a chocolate, and in it, Fathima sees a message from Shiva about a meeting in the IFL stadium conference room.
 Along with some people, Muneer and Asif arrive at Ramya's house and take Fathima with them.
 On the way, Fathima convinces Asif and Muneer and reaches the stadium on time.
-Fathima visits Shiva in the conference room, and Shiva tells her that it was his daughter who gave her chocolate.
+Fathima visits Shiva in the conference room, and Shiva tells her that it was his daughter who gave her the chocolate.
 Fathima starts introducing herself in regional slang when Deepika, the scheduling director, asks her.
-She provides live commentary on the free kick footage of Roberto Carlos when Shiva demands it.
+She provides live commentary on the free kick footage of Roberto Carlos to when Shiva asks her to demonstrates her commentary skills.

 However, Deepika conveys her concerns to Shiva about the risks of hiring Fathima over veteran stars and sports journalists and tells Fathima to try next year.
 When Jayesh's friend L. P. Gopakumar makes fun of Fathima, she explains the physics behind Roberto Carlos's free kick, which impresses Shiva and Deepika.
 Fathima is invited by Shiva to join the commentary team for the match between Kerala Blasters FC and Mumbai City FC.
 The next day, Fathima joins Shaiju Damodaran and I. M. Vijayan in the commentary box and begins commentary.